stash/BlockBreaker/README.md

 1. Composed BGM in [OpenMPT](https://openmpt.org/) (though the "meat" of the song is from looperman: https://www.looperman.com/loops/detail/120273/aqua-synth-130bpm-by-ofekz83-free-130bpm-techno-synth-loop and https://www.looperman.com/loops/detail/121895/arp-synth-130bpm-by-ofekz83-free-130bpm-techno-synth-loop)
 1. Custom "AudioLoopWithIntro" class to handle the fact that the song has a non-looping introduction then a looping main part; Unity 2017.3 doesn't provide this functionality out of the box.
 1. Added nicer sound effects gathered from other free Unity tutorials (SpaceShooter), [FreeSound](https://freesound.org) or hand-edited in Audacity (e.g. the "crack" clip is an isolated and slowed down version of a wooden board breaking).
-1. Instead of using AudioSource.PlayAtPoint(), sound effects are stereo panned based on the horizontal position and are sent to a mixer.
+1. Instead of using AudioSource.PlayClipAtPoint(), sound effects are stereo panned based on the horizontal position and are sent to a mixer.
+(Doesn't work on web; just falls-back to AudioSource.PlayClipAtPoint)
 1. The AudioMixers are set up so that the main background music can be "ducked" when a sound effect is playing.
+(Doesn't work on web)

 **Gameplay:**